Ashmeet670/wordle_infinite/README.md

 # Wordle

 This is a recreation of the popular wordle game, instead of wating hours for a new word to appear in the original game here you can play it as many times as you want.

-This is an executable file and you must have python installed for it to work
+NOTE: This is an executable file and you MUST have python installed for it to work

 # How to play
 - You have 5 guesses